There are your typical cruises, and then there are adventures. Antarctica cruises definitely fall into the second category.

 So what’s the difference between an Antarctic adventure and your everyday cruise sailings?
 Well, if you’re in the mood for overcrowded tourist towns that are barely distinguishable from each other no matter what country you’re in then an Antarctic cruise is definitely not for you.

 Antarctic adventures are exactly that – an adventure.
 You’re not paying to move from one tourist t-shirt shop to another.
 Instead, you’re taking a trip to explore one of the most remote and pristine regions left on the planet.
+Not only that, but Antarctica is the only place you won’t find mosquitoes.

 Of course, taking a cruise that pushes further means that you’re going to have to be a little more prepared than you would have to be for your typical tourist-trap sailings.
 Let’s take a quick look at some Antarctic cruise tips that will help you make sure you’re going to get the most out of your expedition.